 Pastoral care at Rossmoyne fosters trust, mutual respect, and concern for the health and well-being of oneself and each other.

-Our holistic approach to student care is coordinated through the Student Services Centre (see below) which is overseen by a Wellbeing Program Coordinator.
-Each year group has a teacher coordinator who guides and supports students as they progress from Years 7 to 12.
-The Year Coordinators help students manage:
+Our holistic approach to student care is coordinated through Student Central (see below) which is overseen by our Head of Student Central.
+Each year group has four House Leaders who guide and support students as they progress from Years 7 to 12.
+The House Leaders help students manage:

 - relationships with other members of the school community